When it comes to protecting your reputation and gaining trust online—investing in the right SSL certificate is worth every penny.

 Free SSL generally provides limited trust visual signs like HTTPS next to the site URL & Green Padlock icon in the address bar of web browser only.
 While Paid SSL Certificate indicates HTTPS, Green Padlock icon, and site seal.
 Let’s see an example of DV SSL trust indicators in the browser:

 Some Paid SSL like Extended Validation (EV) SSL certificate displays a company name in the browser address bar and dynamic site seal.
-Because, Certificate Authority validates company’s ownership, its location and legal existence through a strict validation process to issue an extended validation certificate within seven working days.
+Because, Certificate Authority validates the company’s ownership, location, and legal existence through a strict validation process to issue an extended validation certificate within seven working days.
+However, many of you think that EV SSL is a costly cert but it is not true.
+Many resellers offer the lowest price or cheap EV SSL certificate that will give the same level of encryption strength to your website.
 Let’s see an example of EV SSL trust indicators in the browser:

 Which SSL is Best for E-commerce Site?

-The ecommerce industry relies on customer trust as a pillar for growth.
-Trust created when the security measures provided by the enterprise is easily recognized and understood by the end users.
-Free SSL doesn’t come with visible site security seals as well as the company name is not displayed in browser address bar because of in-depth verification of organization is not carried out by any Certificate Authority.
+The eCommerce industry relies on customer trust as a pillar for growth.
+Trust is created when the security measures provided by the enterprise is easily recognized and understood by the end-users.
+Free SSL doesn’t come with visible site security seals as well as the company name is not displayed in the browser address bar because in-depth verification of the organization is not carried out by any Certificate Authority.
 Certificate Authority (CA) issues paid SSL certificates through Organization Validation (OV) or Extended Validation (EV) method option as well.
-So, Visitor or customer feel safe & secure for submitting payment information in the e-commerce store.
+So, Visitors or customers feel safe & secure for submitting payment information in the e-commerce store.

 How Paid SSL certificates Prove to be Worthy of Every Penny?

-Premium SSL certificates are suited for every size of online business with round the clock technical support team.
+Premium SSL certificates are suited for every size of online business with round a clock technical support team.
 We at UltaHost, are the authorized reseller of leading Certificate Authorities like Comodo, RapidSSL, GeoTrust, Thawte, GlobalSign, and Digicert.
-UltaHost is a well-known brand in SSL industry for providing most trusted and wide range of SSL Certificates with up to 85% discount price.
+UltaHost is a well-known brand in the SSL industry for providing the most trusted and wide range of SSL Certificates with up to 85% discount price.

-Further, if you are buying the certificate for 5 years together, then you’ll get SSL certificate with discount price.
+Further, if you are buying the certificate for 5 years together, then you’ll get an SSL certificate at a discount price.